FluffyBullet/BensRental/README.md

 For the website to display information to all users without manually editing an availability panel on the main website - this will need use of a Database, automatically updating.

 The caravan owner will need a record of information to advise who is hiring the caravan and how to make contact with them.
-To log this, the above mentioned Database will include a table of information from the user, but retrived from the hirer's profile.
+To log this, the above mentioned Database will include a table of information from the user, but retrieved from the hirer's profile.

 For a hirer to request for rental period of the caravan, the website will need to host the ability to create profiles, which include name, address, contact details.

-The user of the site will also have the ability to logging their own personal notes and overal rating comments for their recently visited trip.
+The user of the site will also have the ability to logging their own personal notes and overall rating comments for their recently visited trip.
 Another table will be made on the above database allowing comments for everyone to see with a rating, then also a personal comment section for trips and visits.

-A display of images of the caravan available for hire, to showcase the accomodation's features space and expectation.
+A display of images of the caravan available for hire, to showcase the accommodation's features space and expectation.

 Creating of a To-Do list for the owner of the caravan with pre-made alerts based of hirer's start date to request money, send site information and end date to arrange cleaner, add ability to comment on their stay and more.